mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

 Advantages of the Unified Repo
 ------------------------------

-The unified repository is **smaller than mozilla-central** despite containing more data.
-This is because they are using a more efficient storage mechanism (*generaldelta*) on the server.

-Because the data is smaller and more optimally encoded, these repositories are **faster to clone and pull from**.

-If you are already using a unified repository workflow (such as with the :ref:`firefoxtree extension <firefoxtree>`, ``hg pull`` will complete quicker because you are pulling from 1 repository instead of *N*.
-This also means less overall work for the server.
+If you pull from multiple Firefox repositories or maintain multiple clones, pulling from the unified repository will be faster and require less local storage than pulling from or cloning *N* repositories.

-These repositories **do not include extra branches**, notable the ``*_RELBRANCH`` branches.
+The unified repository **does not include extra branches**, notably the ``*_RELBRANCH`` branches.
 If you've ever pulled the mozilla-beta or mozilla-release repositories, you know how annoying the presence of these branches can be.

-These repositories feature **bookmarks that track each canonical repository's head**.
+The unified repository features **bookmarks that track each canonical repository's head**.
 For example, the ``central`` bookmark tracks the current head of mozilla-central.
 If you naively pulled all the Firefox repositories into a local Mercurial repository, you would have multiple